IljaK91/whyjulia/presentation.md

 * Some of the more specialized libraries are missing.
 * Harder to Google for answers.

 Note: IDE (Integrated Development Environment).
 Maybe in 6 months or so the environment will solidify completely.
+Atom is, however, a really cool tool.

 ----